 Records need to have structure.
 Ideally, the moment an issue or change arises, keep all records associated with that matter separate, whether electronically or physically in a separate location.
 It should be easy to identify when a discrete issue or delay has started, finished and what its impact was.

 It is important to note that anything could be a record that might be useful, including:

 - Labour records

 - Plant and equipment records

 However, with all these things, just having them will not be enough.
-Photographs should be dated and exact positions noted.
+In proving delay to progress, photographs should be dated and exact positions noted.
 Site data should be dated, costs noted, times and locations all need recording.

 Consider the interpretation of data, if it is ever needed for the purposes of a forensic retrospective investigation.
 For example, with electronic records:

 - Keep fields in documents in a consistent structure.
 Names, dates, times, quantities, locations all in separate fields.